Paintings: oil on linen, toner on silk

-In the summer of 1964 the city of St. Augustine became a battleground in the Civil Rights Movement.
+In the summer of 1964, the city of St. Augustine became a battleground in the Civil Rights Movement.
 African American demonstrators held several nonviolent “wade-ins” at segregated hotel pools and beaches.
-One of the largest demonstrations was at St. Augustine Beach on June 25, 1964.
+One of the largest demonstrations took place at St. Augustine Beach on June 25, 1964.

 The event served as a turning point in the civil rights movement, drawing national attention to the issue of segregation.
 The publicity surrounding these and other events hastened Congress’s actions, and just seven days after St. Augustine, President Lyndon Johnson signed the Civil Rights Act of 1964 into law.